MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/incremental-refresh-overview.md

 - Reduce the precision to an acceptable level, given your refresh-frequency requirements.
 - Define a custom query for detecting data changes by using the XMLA endpoint and avoid persisting the column value altogether.

-In some cases, enabling the Detect data changes option can produce unwanted results.
+In some cases, enabling the Detect data changes option can be further enhanced.
 For example, you may want to avoid persisting a last-update column in the in-memory cache, or enable scenarios where a configuration/instruction table is prepared by ETL processes for flagging only those partitions that need to be refreshed.
 In cases like these, for Premium capacities, use TMSL and/or TOM to override the detect data changes behavior.
 To learn more, see [Advenced incremental refresh - Custom queries for detect data changes](incremental-refresh-xmla.md#custom-queries-for-detect-data-changes).

 #### 5 - Only refresh complete days

 This setting is **optional**.
 Let's say your refresh is scheduled to run at 4:00 AM every morning.
 If new rows of data appear in the data source table during those four hours between midnight and 4:00 AM, you may not want to account for them.
 Some business metrics like barrels per day in the oil and gas industry make no sense with partial days.
 Another example is refreshing data from a financial system where data for the previous month is approved on the 12th calendar day of the month.
 You could set the refresh period to 1 month and schedule the refresh to run on the 12th day of the month.
 With this option selected, it would, for example, refresh January data on February 12.

-Keep in mind, refresh operations in the service run under UTC time.
-This can determine the effective date and effect complete periods.
+Keep in mind, unless scheduled refresh is configured for a non-UTC time zone, refresh operations in the service run under UTC time, which can determine the effective date and effect complete periods.

 ## Publish

 After configuring the incremental refresh policy, you publish the model to the service.
 When publishing is complete, you can perform the initial refresh operation on the *dataset*.

+For datasets published to workspaces assigned to Premium capacities, if you think the dataset will grow beyond 1 GB or more, you can improve refresh operation performance and ensure the dataset doesn't max out size limits by enabling Large dataset storage format *before* performing the first refresh operation in the service.
+To learn more, see [Large datasets in Power BI Premium](../admin/service-premium-large-models.md).

 > [!IMPORTANT]
 > After being published to the service, you cannot download the PBIX back.